Digital-Humans-23/a3/README.md

 - (30%) Ex 3: Implement the temporal smoothness term.

 Note: If your code can pass `test1.py`, you will get 70% of the grades.
 If it passes `test1.py` and `test2.py`, you will get 100% of your grades.
-If it passes `test3.py`, plagiarithm is detected.
+If it fails on `test3.py`, plagiarithm is detected.

 **IMPORTANT**